- Feasibility Studies

 Once consent is achieved, where necessary, the discharge of planning conditions is needed.
 If required, Cassidy + Ashton will undertake the lead role in coordinating the discharge of planning conditions by submitting the required information and then tracking the progress in a schedule form, which is regularly updated and reported.

-A list of the services provided by the department can be found here.
+A list of the services provided by our town planning team can be found here.

 As RIBA accredited Specialist Conservation Architects, Cassidy + Ashton has the experience and knowledge to work on Conservation and Listed buildings and heritage projects across all Grades.